Railway Track and Road Traffic Noise Reducing Devices

 What is expected of you?

 Drawings and written descriptions of the samples must be provided prior to testing (preferably prior to quotation); a test report cannot be provided without this information.
 We expect that your company will assemble the sample for testing to ensure the wall is constructed in the usual manner.
 Providing all the usual building materials for construction and organising and paying for all transportation costs for these materials as required.
 The specimen should be assembled using the highest quality of components and labour.
-In the case of BS EN 1793 part 2 testing the smallest of leaks can greatly reduce the measured sound insulation index.
+In the cases of BS EN 1793-2 and BS EN 16272-2, the smallest of leaks can greatly reduce the measured sound insulation index.

 What size of sample should I provide?